top of page

 As a multimedia storyteller at UH, I reported from the 2016 IUCN World Conservation Congress, held for the first time ever in the U.S. I interviewed renowned scientists Sylvia Earle, Jean-Michele Cousteau and Jane Goodall.

-I was the first-ever individual UH student to publish an international story where I reported on an artist's journey from Hawaiʻi's Leeward coast to India.
+I was the first-ever solo UH student to publish an international story where I reported on an artist's journey from Hawaiʻi's Leeward coast to India.
 I produced a video news story and feature report that received two awards by the Society of Professional Journalists Hawaiʻi Chapter.

 As a third culture kid, Asian American and global citizen, I shared my story as the student commencement speaker at the UH Mānoa 2017 graduation ceremony.

-Annabelle Le Jeune education Morocco
+Annabelle Le Jeune writing

 Mauka → Makai